iadvize/iadvize-android-sdk/README.md

 <a name="targeting"></a>
 ## Targeting

-The targeting process is managed by the `IAdvizeSDK.targetingController`
+The targeting setup is managed by the `IAdvizeSDK.targetingController`

 <a name="language"></a>
 ### Targeting Language